bfl2/pimpao-bot/README.md

-# Quizzy Twitch Bot
-# Extension from Twitch Bot boilerplate
+# Pimpao Bot

-"Ready to go" boilerplate with Jest, TMI.js, Nodemon, Config, Babel.
+# Simple twitch bot with additional functionalities such as Quiz and Queue System.

 ## Install